kubernetes-retired/service-catalog/docs/proposals/2018-05-declarative-delete-field.md

 to delete the backing resource by setting this field to false.
 The controller will see this update and attempt to delete the backing broker resource.
 If the broker delete succeeds, it sets the deleted status condition.
+Once the Deleted status has been achieved, no further updates are possible.
+The resource has entered a terminal state and the only remaining successfull action possible should be for DELETE to be called on the resource.

 If the field is set to false, no updates are allowed besides setting the field back to true.

 Once the status is changed to deleted the controller should issue the DELETE to the apiserver removing the resource.

 ### API Server Changes